scania/corporate-ui/readme.md

 ## Development Stage

-Currently Corporate UI are in pre-alpha, preparing to move to alpha.
+Currently Corporate UI are in pre-alpha, and we're just preparing to move to alpha.
 We'll start of the tests with a group of 20 developers and expanding it shortly thereafter.

 ## Focus Area